Conor247/Barcode-Validator/README.md

 ## Prerequisites

-Required to be installed
+The following are only required if running locally.
+Running in docker does not require these to be installed on your machine.

 * Java 17

-Optional

 * Docker

 # Testing